section77/eggbot77/electronics/assembly/README.en.md

 Connect the stepper motors to the cables, the ferrites (the black tubes) to the circuit board.

+X3 (the top one of the two connectors on the picture) moves the pen, X2 (well - that would be the bottom one of the two, then :D ) rotates the egg.

 ![](20_hardware_test.jpg)

 ### Check hardware with test program